KYMCO SENTO 50

 Motor

 The Sento 50 used the same 4-stroke motor found in all of Kymco’s 4-stroke 50cc products at the time.
 This motor is an older design using basic technology (air cooled, 2-valves, no fuel injection etc) which provided reasonable power and fuel economy (typically 80-90 mpg) in a reliable package.
-The leading 4-stroke 50cc engines are capable of about 110mpg in real world conditions (not to be confused with manufacturers claims) but you’ll also spend more acquiring one.
+The leading 4-stroke 50cc engines are capable of about 110mpg in real world conditions but you’ll also spend more acquiring one.
+In North American markets, the Sento 50 is restricted via an RPM limiter and via a physical restriction in the variator.
+Thus top speed is limited to 25-30 mph (top speed may vary or there may be two different versions varying by state).
+These restrictions enable the diminutive Sento to meet moped laws, but also shave about 10mph off its already lackluster top speed.

 Design and Amenities

 The Sento 50 tips the scales at 183 lbs which is fairly light.
 For comparison, Vespa’s LX 50 is quite a bit heavier at 225 lbs, whereas Honda’s Metropolitan is lighter still at 176 lbs and Yamaha’s Vino 50 wins this category at an impressive 166 lbs.
-The Sento 50 has quite a high seat height of 31.9” which makes it not well suited to shorter riders.
-The cockpit is also fairly compact, so it can be a poor fitting scooter as you need tall legs to straddle the seat but then the short cockpit leaves little room for your knees.
-Accordingly, the Sento 50 isn’t a great fit for riders who are both shorter or taller than average.
-The rider shown at left is about 6’3”.
+Part of the reason for the Sento’s low weight is that it’s a compact machine not well suited to lankier riders.
+Smaller riders will find it to be a nice size, along it does have a slightly high seat height of 31.9” which makes it not well suited to really short riders.
+The rider shown below is 6’3”.

-One neat touch on the Sento is the pop out passenger pegs - although you’d be hard pressed to actually fit a passenger on this seat.
-The inclusion of a kickstand is also appreciated as tilted the scooter onto one of these is much easier and classier than lugging it up on to the centerstand to park.
+One neat touch on the Sento is the pop out passenger pegs – although you’d be hard pressed to actually fit a passenger on this seat.
+The inclusion of a kickstand is also appreciated as tilting the scooter onto one of these is easier than using the centerstand everytime.
 Kudos to Kymco for including one of these when so many other brands leave this to the aftermarket.
 Kymco did leave a few things to the accessory list, such a small backrest, chrome trim and a gas cap that resembles a wheel to give your Sento 50 the full vintage Italian scooter look.

 Comparison